 You may be wondering, why have electric garage doors if you have to get out to unlock it before it opens manually?
 That is a fair point, and one reason electronic overhead garage door controllers exist.

 Garage doors have long been a way for would-be thieves to get access to your house.
-Here is a bit of a historical look at different ways thieves have gotten into a home through the garage door.
+Here is a bit of a historical look at different ways thieves get into a home through the garage door.

 Dip Switch Controls